If you don't already have a Splunk provider, you need to create one before you can configure a Splunk tile (How to add a Splunk provider).

 Here you can set the number of columns for the blocks, their height and the font size within the blocks.

+Click done to save the tile.
 The tile now shows data according to your search.

 Using page timeframe means your search query will adapt to the dynamic page timeframe.